Skip to main content

 string

-Base64-encoded image string of the QR code.
+The QR code as a PNG image, returned as a base64-encoded byte array.
 Decode this to display or distribute the QR code.

 string